 - Bleeding or spotting.

-Not to say that it’s completely out of the question, but you need to talk to your health provider first.
+Not to say that exercise is completely out of the question, but you need to talk to your health provider first.
 It may just be that they are able, based on your medical history, to give you personalised exercise guidelines.
-However, if you don’t get the go-ahead then sit back and enjoy that hot chocolate and feel free to binge on that series.
+However, if you don’t get the go-ahead then sit back and feel free to binge on that series.

 - Improve circulation.
-This may help to prevent constipation, haemorrhoids, varicose veins, leg cramps and those dreaded pregnancy “cankles.”
+This may help to prevent constipation, haemorrhoids, varicose veins, leg cramps and those swollen pregnancy “cankles.”